Roly-Poly Bird

-The Roly-Poly Bird is a fictional character in children's books by Roald Dahl.
+The Roly-Poly Bird is a fictional character in several children's books by Roald Dahl.
 He appears in The Enormous Crocodile (1978), The Twits (1980), and the poetry collection Dirty Beasts (1983).

 Description

 The Roly-Poly Bird appears in a number of children's books by Roald Dahl – in two cases alongside Muggle-Wump the monkey.
 The Roly-Poly Bird is large, with fantastically coloured tailfeathers, and in Quentin Blake's illustrations has a blue body, a long neck and a crest on his head - rather like a peacock.
 He nests in an orange tree at least once, and his favourite foods are berries.
 He speaks two languages, Zulu and English, and is as intelligent as a monkey.
 He provides light relief to the reader.

 Appearances

 The Enormous Crocodile

 In this story the Roly-Poly Bird is in his native land.
 The Crocodile boasts to many characters that he is venturing into the nearby village to eat human children; but the Roly-Poly Bird is the only one that he does not permit to warn him against it before rearing up and snapping at him – pulling out some of his tailfeathers in the process.
 Thereafter the Roly-Poly Bird flies after him and calls a warning when he is about to catch a little girl at a fair.